A diaper rash that won’t clear up can leave your baby sore, fussy, and hard to comfort.

 Small Bumps And Pimples

-Look for tiny bumps or pimples around the rash.
-These may be filled with fluid and can spread quickly.
-The bumps often cluster around the main rash area.
+Look for tiny red bumps near the main rash.
+These spots may cluster around the larger red area.

 Rash In Skin Folds

-A yeast infection often affects skin folds.
-Check the creases of your baby’s thighs and groin.
-This type of rash loves warm, moist areas.
+A yeast diaper rash often affects skin folds.
+Check the creases around your baby’s thighs, groin, and lower belly.

 Persistent Rash

-Yeast infections tend to linger longer than normal rashes.
-If the rash doesn’t improve with regular diaper cream, it may be yeast.
+Yeast infections often linger longer than regular rashes.
+If the rash does not improve with frequent diaper changes and barrier cream, yeast may be the cause.

 Severe Itching And Discomfort